-Great Expectations® Diabetes helps members learn how to manage their diabetes better.
-We educate members about how to reduce their risk of getting complications and improve their quality of life.
+Great Expectations® Diabetes helps you learn how to manage your diabetes better.
+We educate you about how to reduce your risk of getting complications and improve your quality of life.
 All BlueChoice HealthPlan members with diabetes are eligible to participate in the diabetes program.
 We automatically enroll all eligible members at no charge.
 Ready to get started?
 Review the diabetes guide for information to help you take charge of your diabetes.

 You also have access to: